Solution synthesis of many functional inorganic nanostructures

 - Surface functionalization of oxides and carbon

-- Chemical synthesis of nanoparticles (metals, oxides, semiconductors)
+- Chemical synthesis of nanoparticles and nanorods (metals, oxides, semiconductors)

-- Chemical synthesis of 1-dimensional materials (metals, oxides)
+- Chemical synthesis and exfoliation of 2-dimensional materials

 - Hydrothermal and solvothermal synthesis

 - Solid state synthesis-solid electrolytes, metal oxides and sulfides